gracicot/gracicot.github.io/_posts/2019-02-13-i-made-a-package-manager-using-cmake.md

 set(found-pkg-mylib-manifest-path "/path/to/mylib/sbg-manifest.json")                      # path to manifest file
 ```

 But of course, that for is not written by the user of the tool.
 CMake running in the user's project must output that file in its build directory and must setup the prefix path to the right places.
 This is all done by injecting a script I call a profile.
-More on that later.

 So if I find a dependency, I can just use `find_file`, since if the package is found through the prefix path, the find file command should find the metadata file, and include it to get the variables values!
 ```cmake